-In the call to action, we list the top five actions that will help stabilize and recover the western monarch population.
-The science investigating monarch declines is active and ongoing, but the western monarch population may collapse completely if we wait until all of the answers are fully in focus.
-The actions listed below are based on our current understanding of stressors that impact the monarch, as well as butterflies more generally, and on a precautionary principle that suggests we should always act to reduce harm.
+The science investigating monarch declines is active and ongoing, but the severity of the recent declines means that we need to act based on the available evidence.
+The western monarch population may collapse completely if we wait until all of the answers are fully in focus.
+Thus, the actions listed below are based on our current understanding of stressors that impact the monarch, as well as butterflies more generally, and on a precautionary principle that suggests we should always act to reduce harm.

 We need to halt the destruction of overwintering habitat.
-In the next few months, we need to work at local, regional, and state levels to ensure that overwintering sites in California have sufficient legal and enforced protection.
+We need to work at local, regional, and state levels to ensure that overwintering sites in California have sufficient legal and enforced protection.

-Each year, overwintering sites are destroyed or damaged by human actions like development or inappropriate tree trimming, sometimes leading to total abandonment by the butterflies from the site.
+- Each year, overwintering sites—even some which are legally protected—are destroyed or damaged by human actions like development or inappropriate tree trimming, sometimes leading to total abandonment of a site by the butterflies.

 We need to create and implement overwintering site management plans at as many overwintering sites as possible that have hosted significant numbers of monarchs in recent years.